mozilla-services/contile/test-engineering/contract-tests/client/README.md

 #### Partner Service

 * To direct requests to the partner service, set the `service` value of `request` to `partner`
-* The expected content for a `200 OK` response is a collection of records.
+* The expected content for a `200 OK` response is a collection of records
-    * Each `record` represents a distinct request made by the MTS to the partner.
+    * Each `record` represents a distinct request made by the MTS to the partner
-    * The frequency of a request is denoted by the `count`.
+    * The frequency of a request is denoted by the `count`
 * Request history is cleared between scenarios

 Example:

 ```yaml
 - request:
     service: partner